Veteran Congress leader Oommen Chandy turns 79 | Politics

 The senior Congress leader, who is currently staying away from public life owing to ill health, however, celebrated his birthday at Aluva guest house here with his family and senior party leaders.

+Other senior leaders, including Speaker A N Shamseer, visited Chandy at the guest house where the former chief minister was currently staying for his treatment at a nearby private hospital.

-Chandy, who represents Puthuppally constituency in the state Assembly since 1970, was chief minister twice.
+Chandy, who represents Puthuppally constituency in the state Assembly since 1970, was chief minister of Kerala twice.

 ''Hearty birthday greetings to Shri Oommen Chandy, former Chief Minister...
 I wish Shri @Oommen_Chandy good health, happiness and the continued love and trust of the people of Kerala,'' Governor Arif Mohammed Khan tweeted.